Marcos Maidana: Maidana vs. Broner

 In October 2013, it was announced that Adrien Broner would make his first defense of the WBA welterweight title against Maidana.
 Originally scheduled as a PPV fight, Golden Boy Promotions and Showtime Sports announced it would take place on regular Showtime on 14 December.
 The fight was due to take place at the MGM Grand arena, but later move to the Alamodome in San Antonio.
 Broner had stated before the fight that he did not take training camp seriously for the Malignaggi fight, and that he was going to make a statement in his first defense.
 There was a crowd of 11,312 at the Alamodome, with Broner a 5 to 1 betting favorite.
 From the opening bell, Maidana swarmed Broner, punishing him to the body and the head.
 In the second round, a left hook sent Broner down for the first time in his career.
 Broner recovered and seemed to be on the verge of taking control over a tiring Maidana, but a right to the body followed by a left hook to the head once again put Broner down in round 8.
 Following the knockdown, Maidana had a point deducted for a headbutt.
 Maidana punished Broner for the remainder of the fight, winning the fight via unanimous decision and giving Broner his first loss as a professional.
 The judges scored the fight 115–110, 116–109, and 117–109 in favour of Maidana.
 Maidana had now won four consecutive fights under the tutelage of boxing trainer Robert Garcia.
-Broner immediately left the ring following the announcement.
-Fans booed and threw drinks at Broner as he made his way back to his dressing room.